 Take a hike!
 And do it with some hiking poles.
 If you've been relegating yourself to the same old creaky treadmill at the gym, reward yourself with some weekend cardio of hiking in the woods.
 A study from the Journal of Strength and Conditioning Research found that using hiking poles helped increase calorie burn even though the participants didn't feel like they were working harder.

 A New Cookbook

 Along your weight-loss journey, those southern cooking cookbooks and cake decorating magazines have probably collected a little dust.
 Reward yourself with a cookbook that will help you continue your weight-loss journey—or, if you've reached your goal, help you maintain your goal weight.
 Gina Homolka, the blogger behind Skinnytaste, has a new cookbook out that includes expertise from R.D.
 Heather Jones.
 Skinnytaste Fast and Slow is a collection of quick weeknight recipes and slow-cooker meals.
 The cookbook includes recipes like a slow-cooker chicken and dumplings meal and an under-30-minute recipe for zucchini noodles with shrimp and feta.
 In all, there are 140 nutritious recipes that come together easily.
-And if you like the idea of connecting with a Hollywood starlet instead, find out the 31 Celebrities with Cookbooks!

 A Tricked-Out Slow Cooker

 Yes, we all wish we could clone Rosie, the robotic maid from the Jetsons household.
 The next best thing, though, is a souped-up slow-cooker, working as your assistant to make one of these healthy crock pot recipes.
 To sweeten the pot, the latest model from Belkin can sync up with an app on your smartphone so you can adjust temps while you're at work or the gym.